Origin: a Latin derivative

 Once it's liquid, you’re just going to pull it off for a couple of minutes and let it cool.
 You're not gonna wanna let it cool too far that it starts to solidify again, just enough the temperature drops.

 And then you're gonna add your essential oils.
-We always want to make sure we add our essential oils after we have cooled our product a little bit because when we heat essential oils it can destroy the therapeutic properties of them.
+We always want to make sure we add our essential oils after we have cooled our product a little bit because when we heat essential oils it can destroy the beneficial properties of them.

 So, my favorite and three oils for this recipe are Tea Tree, Frankincense and Lavender.
 The perfect combo to support overall skin health.